gaprieto/multitaper/README.md

 and the Python version  (Prieto 2022 under review).
 Data used in the examples is automatically downloaded from a Zenodo repository.

-To download the example folder
+To download the example folder, then python code
 ```
 import multitaper.utils as utils
 utils.copy_examples()
 ```
 will create a folder `multitaper-examples/`.
-To run, just open in Jupyter Notebooks or run the python scripts (with the `multitaper` codes previously installed).
+To run, install `matplotlib` and `jupyter` using `conda` and open the notebooks or run the python scripts (with the `multitaper` codes previously installed).

 # Citation:
 Please use this reference when citing the codes.